 Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

 Often one knows the price, cost, or value of something in a particular ("original") year, and one wants to know the value of this money amount in another ("desired") year.
 There are many contexts in which such a computation might be performed.
 Examples include: the determination of the appropriate level of deferred compensation in a legal case, updating the price of a commodity fifty years earlier, and assessment of government expenditure on health care in one year relative to another.
-There is no single "correct" measure, and economic historians use one or more different indicators depending on the context of the question.
+There is no single "correct" measure, and economic historians use one or more different indices depending on the context of the question.

 This comparator performs such computations for amounts in U.K. currency.
 The technique is as follows: (1) select a general measure of price, income, or output, and (2) multiply the money amount by the desired-year/original-year ratio of the measure.
 The resulting, "updated", monetary amount may be termed the "relative value" of the original amount.